inex/ixp-manager-docs-md/docs/features/app-passwords.md

 1. There is an **MFA choke point**: A threat actor cannot generate a password to compromise a device without first bypassing the 2FA-protected web portal.

 2. **Isolation / Reduced Blast Radius**: If a user's laptop is compromised, the attacker only gets the App Password for that specific laptop.
 They do not get the user's master password, and they cannot log into the web portal or other devices.
-The use of enforced expiration also time-bounds exposure.
+The use of enforced expiration also time-bounds exposure in the event of non-detection.

 3. **Audit Trail & Revocation**: You have central administrative control to log, monitor, and revoke access on a per-device basis.

 ## Configuration Options

 <dl>

   <dt><code>IXP_FE_APP_PASSWORDS_MAX</code></dt>
-  <dd>Maximum number of app passwords per used.
+  <dd>Maximum number of app passwords per user.
 Defaults to 50.</dd>

   <dt><code>IXP_FE_APP_PASSWORDS_DEFAULT_ALGO</code></dt>
   <dd>The default hashing algorithm to use when storing passwords.
 Defaults to <code>bcrypt</code>.
-Other options are <code>argon</code> and <code>argon2id</code></dd>.
+Other options are <code>sha256</code>, <code>argon</code> and <code>argon2id</code></dd>.

   <dt><code>IXP_FE_APP_PASSWORDS_USER_CAN_CHANGE</code></dt>
   <dd>If set to <code>true</code> then the user case chose from the above hashing mechanisms on a per password basis.
 Defaults to <code>false</code>.</dd>